jeffstieler/atlas-help/terraform/runs/scheduling-runs.html.md

   </div>
 </div>

-Atlas can optionally automatically run a Terraform plan against your infrastructure.
+Atlas can automatically run a Terraform plan against your infrastructure on a specified schedule.
 This option is disabled by default and can be enabled by an organization owner on a per-[environment](/help/glossary#environment) basis.

 On the specified interval, Atlas will automatically queue a plan that